 Do I need to remove dentures at night?

-Yes, you need to remove dentures at night to allow your gums to rest.
-Leaving the dentures in your mouth can affect one’s saliva flow and result in a fungal infection called denture stomatitis.
+Yes, you should take off your dentures at night so your gums can relax.
+Leaving dentures in your mouth can affect your saliva flow and lead to a fungal infection called denture stomatitis.

 Can I eat normally with dentures?

 Yes, you can.
 Once you get used to your dentures, you can eat a variety of foods with confidence.
-However, it is advisable to avoid hard foods for optimal denture care.
+However, it’s best to avoid hard foods for optimal denture care.

 How long does it take to get used to dentures?

-Typically, it takes a few weeks to adjust to new dentures, though the duration may vary from person to person.
+You usually need a few weeks to adjust to your new dentures, though the duration might be different for each person.

 Who is suitable for dentures?